Skip to content

 Account for contract modifications under IFRS 15.18 / ASC 606-10-25-10 Is the modification accounted for as separate contract, termination of existing contract and creation of new contract, or cumulative catch-up adjustment?
 Human Auditor

-Three modification accounting outcomes under IFRS 15.18-21 + ASC 606-10-25-10-13: (a) separate contract - if modification adds distinct goods/services priced at standalone selling price; (b) termination of existing contract and creation of new contract - if remaining goods/services are distinct from those already transferred; (c) cumulative catch-up adjustment - if remaining goods/services are not distinct (typical for over-time contracts with single performance obligation).
+Three modification accounting outcomes under IFRS 15.18-21 and ASC 606-10-25-10-13: (a) separate contract - if modification adds distinct goods/services priced at standalone selling price; (b) termination of existing contract and creation of new contract - if remaining goods/services are distinct from those already transferred; (c) cumulative catch-up adjustment - if remaining goods/services are not distinct (typical for over-time contracts with single performance obligation).
 Software vendors with ongoing licence amendments, construction companies with change orders, telecom contracts with plan amendments, SaaS subscription upgrade/downgrade scenarios all require human judgement on which outcome applies.
 Treatment differs materially - separate contract approach has zero impact on existing contract revenue; cumulative catch-up adjustment recalculates the entire over-time recognition

 Decision Record